Kinto/kinto/docs/overview.rst

 Synchronisation
 ===============

-Bi-directionnal synchronisation of records is a very hard topic.
+Bi-directional synchronisation of records is a very hard topic.

 *Kinto* takes some shortcuts by only providing the basics for concurrency control and polling for changes, and not trying to resolve conflicts automatically.